 Then, we ranked each neighborhood in Buffalo, New York for each of these criteria from worst to best.

-Read on below to learn more about these terrible places around Buffalo to live.
-Or skip to the end to see the list of all 50 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 52 neighborhoods ranked from worst to best.

 We ranked the neighborhoods from worst to best in the chart below.